cmda-minor-web/web-app-from-scratch-2122/course/week-2.md

 A good app comes with a good README.md in which you describe the application.
 Add the chapters below and document your app.

-* linkToLiveDemo? review (assignment): assignGrade (1);
+- linkToLiveDemo? review (assignment): assignGrade (1);
-* What does your app do, what is the goal? (passing butter)
+- What does your app do, what is the goal?
+Add the USer Story and explain your app design (passing butter)
-* Which actors are there in your application? (actor diagram)
+- Which API is used and what are the possibilities and limitations? (rate limit)
-* Which API is used and what are the limitations? (rate limit)
+- Which actors are there in your application? (actor diagram)
-* How does flowed interaction through the application? (interaction diagram)
+- How does flowed interaction through the application? (interaction diagram)
-* Which design patterns and best practices
+- Which design patterns and best practices
-* What would you like to add (feature wishlist / backlog)
+- What would you like to add (feature wishlist / backlog)

 *(Also see the commented hints in the README.md)*

 ### Resources